-Upon promotion, an employee shall receive a minimum of five percent (5%) salary increase, unless such increase exceeds the maximum of the salary range for the new position.
-In that case, the employee will be placed at the top step of the new salary range.
+Upon promotion, the City shall place an employee at the step that provides a ten percent (10%) minimum base wage increase, unless that increase exceeds the maximum of the salary range for the new position.
+In that case, the City will place the employee at the top step of the new salary range.
+Promotional salary determinations are excluded from the Advanced Salary Step Placement Administrative Policy.
 Promotions shall become effective at the beginning of a pay period.